 You can select a storage account where the VHD file is stored.
 For this tutorial, accept the default setting of Use an Automatically Generated Storage Account.

 Under Endpoints, review the endpoint that's automatically created to allow Secure Shell (SSH) connections to the virtual machine.
 (Endpoints allow resources on the Internet or other virtual networks to communicate with a virtual machine.)
 You can add more endpoints now, or create them later.
-For instructions on creating them later, see How to Set Up Communication with a Virtual Machine.
+For instructions on creating them later, see How to Set Up Endpoints to a Virtual Machine.

-After the virtual machine and cloud service are created, the Management Portal lists the new virtual machine under Virtual Machines and lists the cloud service under Cloud Services.
+After Azure creates the virtual machine and cloud service, the Management Portal lists the new virtual machine under Virtual Machines and lists the cloud service under Cloud Services.
 Both the virtual machine and the cloud service are started automatically.

 To manage the settings of the virtual machine and the applications that run on the machine, you can use an SSH client.
 To do this, you must install an SSH client on your computer that you want to use to access the virtual machine.
 There are many SSH client programs that you can choose from.
 The following are possible choices: